onbloc/gnoland-tutorials/docs/building-a-realm/realm-examples/realm.gno.md

-> **Note:** As of testnet3, we have run into unexpected results when using access modifiers with `gnodev`, `maketx`, and `query`.
-We suspect the cause to be one of the following: GnoVM, Gnokey Query, or Gnodev.
+> **Note:** As of testnet3, we have run into unexpected results when using access modifiers with `gno`, `maketx`, and `query`.
+We suspect the cause to be one of the following: GnoVM, Gnokey Query, or gno.
 For now, we can get around this error by changing the lowercase to the uppercase to publicly access the functions.
 We will update this section once we determine the cause of this phenomenon.